catalinred/catalinred.github.com/_posts/2020-03-20-html-replaced-void-elements.markdown

 - The void elements are often called empty elements, single elements, stand-alone elements, unpaired elements or *singleton* elements.
 Yes, singleton, the design pattern, because I guess that's what happens when programmers start writing HTML.

-- Both [W3C](https://www.w3.org/TR/html52/syntax.html#void-elements) and [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Empty_element) list the void elements as if they were start tags, while [WHATWG](https://html.spec.whatwg.org/multipage/syntax.html#void-elements) seem to do it the right way.
+- Both [W3C](https://www.w3.org/TR/html52/syntax.html#void-elements) and [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Empty_element) list the void elements as if they are start tags, while [WHATWG](https://html.spec.whatwg.org/multipage/syntax.html#void-elements) seem to do it the right way.

 - Within the MDN docs, the void elements are referred solely as [*empty* elements](https://developer.mozilla.org/en-US/docs/Glossary/Empty_element), that cannot have any child nodes.